qzplucky/diffusionatt/README.md

 To keep the model training indefinitely, set `--max_steps 0`.
 If you want to resume a training process, simply add `--resume_checkpoint PATH_TO_THE_MODEL`.

-:white_check_mark: We also provide the Stage 1 model trained by us [here](https://drive.google.com/file/d/1lnFLNGguvQ150unuOXJqbXiVQtJz0jli/view?usp=sharing) so that you can fast-forward to training your personalized model.

 ### Stage 2: Learning Personalized Priors